My thoughts on management & time tracking

 As a programmer I love my craft, I spend hours playing around with new technologies, learning new languages and wrapping my head around computer science concepts.
 I’ve always known programming would be my career from a young age, finding it amazing that people would pay me to do what I love to do anyway.

 What I never realised back then is how much of a programming role involves no programming at all.
-Meetings can be a daily occurrence, eating into your time, understandable though as things do need to be decided on/signed off.
-Managers need you to explain all sorts of stuff to them so that they can sound informed to whoever it is that they report to.
+Meetings can be a daily occurrence, eating into your time, understandable though as things do need to be decided on or signed off.
+Managers need updates so they can communicate clearly with the people they report to.
 Clients want you to explain why you can’t add five new features by next week.
-Customers want you to explain how to use things (and occasionally need you to fix things)..
+Customers want you to explain how to use things (and occasionally need you to fix things).
 Priorities must be juggled.

-All of the above I don’t really have an issue with, they are mildly annoying but to be fair, necessary evils.
+All of the above I don’t really have an issue with.
+They are mildly annoying, but to be fair, they are often necessary parts of the job.

 • A programmer takes 10-15 minutes to start editing code after resuming work from an interruption.